kelseybjames/project_tetris_js/README.md

 Tetris in Javascript
 ====================

-This was a one day project where I had to build a Tetris game in Javascript.
+This was a brief project where I had to build a Tetris game in Javascript.
 Tetrominoes fall from the top of the screen in random columns, and the player's task is to arrange them so that they form complete rows.

 Instructions
 ------------